CodeYourFuture/curriculum/content/js1/blocks/installing/index.md

 - `install` - download a package on to our machine.

-- `--save-dev` - this indicates that we should write down in our `package.json` file that this project needs Jest.
-This means that if someone else tries to run a copy of our project on their computer, they know what packages need to be installed in order to run it.

 - `jest` - this is the name of the package we want to install on our machine

+- `--save-dev` - this means the package is needed for development but _not_ needed in production

 So overall we can think of this command as saying:
 _"Please go to the npm database, find the Jest package and install it on my local machine"_